LarsAtassi/super-boring-notch/README.md

 one-time exception.
 If macOS shows no Open button at all, use System Settings → Privacy & Security, where a recently blocked app gets an **Open Anyway** row.

-Compress with `ditto` rather than `zip`, or the signature will not survive the round trip:
+If you are the one handing the app to someone else, compress it with `ditto` rather than `zip`.
+The bundle contains symlinks, and `zip` follows them instead of preserving them, which breaks the code signature on the way out:

 ```bash
 ditto -c -k --keepParent SuperBoringNotch.app SuperBoringNotch.zip